KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 ### 2.4 Motive Infinity

-**Motive Infinity** is the generative condition from which centropic and entropic motion become possible.
+**Motive Infinity** is the total field of motion — the pre-bifurcal domain within which centropic and entropic motion become possible.

 - Motive Infinity ≠ centropy
 - Motive Infinity ≠ entropy